nathanchapero-creator/lafc-win-analysis/README.md

 <img width="738" height="439" alt="LAFC_Graph#1" src="https://github.com/user-attachments/assets/bbaf3bf4-1620-4848-a665-d07a53ac8f50" />

 * **Trend Followers:** LAFC's performance matched underlying metrics during the '18, '19, '22, and '23 seasons.
-* **The "COVID" Year:** While both 2020 and 2021 showed significant underperformance relative to expected metrics, the 2020 season was heavily impacted by COVID-19 disruptions, including an uneven schedule and tournament-style formats.
-To reduce structural noise and isolate on-field performance trends, this analysis focuses primarily on the 2021 season, which more closely resembled a standard MLS campaign.
+* **The "COVID" Year:** While both 2020 and 2021 demonstrated significant underperformance relative to expected metrics, the 2020 season was heavily impacted by COVID-19 disruptions, including an uneven schedule, tournament-style formats, and players going through unexpected quarantine protocols.
 * **The Big Anomaly:** 2021 marked the biggest underperformance in Vela's LAFC career, with a **-0.56 difference** relative to xGD.
 How much of a role did Carlos Vela's injury-plagued year play?

 ### **Carlos Vela's 2021 Season**
  * Poor finishing, unlucky defensive performances, and frequent injuries to key players such as Eduard Atuesta and Eddie Segura marred LAFC's season.
- * Vela was unable to remain healthy throughout the season, frequently missing matches and rarely able to go the full 90 minutes.
-He ended the season with just 20 games played, with 5 goals and 5 assists, a far cry from his MVP season just two years earlier (36 goals, 11 assists in domestic play).
+ * Vela was unable to remain healthy throughout the season, limiting his season to just 20 matches played.

 <img width="730" height="459" alt="LAFC_Graph#2" src="https://github.com/user-attachments/assets/c027b5c9-0bf7-4bc5-a881-8979edfb1877" />

 ***A Stark Contrast:**
-* With Vela on the pitch, LAFC displayed similar underlying metrics to their 2022 championship season, but GD results demonstrated substantial underperformance.
+* With Vela on the pitch, LAFC displayed similar underlying metrics to their 2022 championship season (**+0.83** vs **+0.89**, respectively), but GD results demonstrated substantial underperformance (**-0.10** vs **+0.91**, respectively).

 ### The Big Picture:
 * LAFC's 2021 Season, broken down by when Vela was on or off the pitch: